dreamcatcher-tech/dreamcatcher-stack/w204-lambda-deployment/README.md

 1. attach the policy `AmazonAPIGatewayInvokeFullAccess` to the lambda execution role, to allow lambda to push to websocket clients
 1. deploy the component `sls --debug`
 1. set up a trigger from sqsSafety to the lambda function
+1. replace references to `terminalChainId` with the newly created terminal chainId